 Joint Development Program and Affordable Housing Policy Analysis

-Through a comprehensive assessment and review of its existing programs, MARTA improved the effectiveness and strength of is TOD programs and affordable housing policies.
+By assessing its existing programs, MARTA gained new insight on strategies to improve the effectiveness of its transit-oriented development programs and affordable housing policies.

-MARTA adopted guidelines to frame the agency’s approach to transit-oriented development (TOD) in 2010.
-Five years into implementation, MARTA’s Board of Directors sought to assess the program to ensure its effectiveness and identify areas for improvement.
-Specifically, the agency wanted to understand how its affordable housing policy affected joint development deals, and how to attract a larger pool of national developers to MARTA solicitations.
+Five years after adopting new guidelines to frame its approach to transit-oriented development, MARTA’s board of directors sought to assess the program’s effectiveness in promoting dense, mixed-use development with a great public realm, and to identify areas for improvement.
+Additionally, the board required a more precise understanding of how the agency’s affordable housing policy affected the viability of joint development deals, and how to attract a larger pool of national developers to its joint development solicitations.

-To unlock more creative funding sources for affordable housing and build support community revitalization goals, HR&A recommended the agency strengthen partnerships with regional organizations and local municipal development partners.
+HR&A recommended the agency establish an independent contracting and procurement authority for MARTA’s real estate office, which would simplify the solicitation program and enable the real estate office to work at the pace of private development partners.
+To unlock more creative funding sources for affordable housing and build support community revitalization goals, HR&A recommended the agency strengthen partnerships with regional housing and economic development organizations and local municipal development partners.